What is acupuncture?

-The group that received the fake acupuncture thought that they were getting real acupuncture, but the needles were not actually inserted into their skin.
+The group that received the fake acupuncture thought they were getting real acupuncture.
+However, the needles were not actually inserted into their skin.3

-After 3 months of treatment, the group that received real acupuncture had less breathlessness than the group who got fake acupuncture.
-The patients who received real acupuncture also had greater improvements in their ability to exercise.
+After 3 months of treatment, the group that received real acupuncture had less breathlessness than the group that got fake acupuncture.
+The people who received real acupuncture also had greater improvements in their ability to exercise.3

-These results suggest that acupuncture may be an effective complementary therapy for many patients with COPD.
+These results suggest that acupuncture may be an effective complementary therapy for many people with COPD.
 More research is needed to further study the effects of acupuncture on COPD symptoms.

 What are the side effects of acupuncture?

 Much of the time, acupuncture is painless.
-The needles are so thin that the patient can barely feel them at all.
+The needles are so thin that people can barely feel them.
 But sometimes, acupuncture can cause some soreness, bruising, or slight bleeding where the needles were inserted.1

-It is very important to make sure that the acupuncture therapist is trained and certified.
-If they are not qualified, then more serious side effects like infections or injury might occur.
+It is very important to ensure the acupuncture therapist is trained and certified.
+If they are not qualified, more serious side effects like infections or injury may occur.
 Acupuncture should usually be avoided by people who:1

 - Are pregnant